DLR-RM/ExReNet/README.md

 ## Pretrained models

-You can download some pretrained models via the GitHub release page.
+You can download some pretrained models via the [GitHub release page](https://github.com/DLR-RM/ExReNet/releases).
 After downloading, unpack the zip into the `runs/` directory and then run the inference command as specified in the following subsections:

-### scannet_default
+### scannet_default.zip

 This model was trained on ScanNet with the `default.json` config.
 For evaluation on 7-Scene run: